-If necessary, we may do a second try for Long-whiskered Owlet at night or try for Cinnamon Screch-Owl.
-Night: Fundo Alto Nieva
+If necessary, we make a second attempt for Long-whiskered Owlet at night or try for Cinnamon Screch-Owl.
+Night at Fundo Alto Nieva

-Day 5: Abra Patricia-Afluentes-Wakanki hummingbird feeders.
-Royal Sunangel and Rufous-crested Coquette.
+Day 5: Abra Patricia-Afluentes-Wakanki.
+Royal Sunangel, Rufous-crested Coquette

 After additional search for Antpittas and a stop at the site for Royal Sunangel, if we shall still need, it we shall be birding at Afluentes once more.
 Later we descend to Moyobamba to have lunch at Wakanki while we are watching the hummingbird feeders here.
 It is possible to count around 17 species in an hour or so.
 One of the best is the Rufous-crested Coquette.
 We shall arrive to Tarapoto to bird the dry scrub around Juan Guerra for Huallaga Slaty Antshrike and Ashy-headed Greenlet until dusk.
 Evening flight to Lima.